shmrymbd/LoRaWAN-Class-C/README.md

 Please refer to Library_README.md for the library usage

-The library "Arduino-MyLoRaID.zip" in this repository, is based-off work from : https://github.com/antaresdocumentation/lorawan-loraid
-I modified bits and pieces in the library to suit Malaysia AS1 frequencies as well as some minor changes at some of the places.
+The library is based-off work from : https://github.com/antaresdocumentation/lorawan-loraid I modified bits and pieces in the library to suit Malaysia AS1 frequencies as well as some minor changes at some of the places.

 I ran the code on Arduino UNO + Dragino LoRa Shield + Relay Shield V3.0.